![]() | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Where:

-g) For each unit in the averaging plan, and each fuel used by a unit, determine actual and allowable NOx emissions using the following equations, except as provided for in subsection (h) of this Section:
+i) Until July 1, 2025, for each unit in the averaging plan, and each fuel used by a unit, determine actual and allowable NOx emissions using the following equations, except as provided for in subsection (l) of this Section:

 1) Actual emissions must be determined as follows: